May 31st

 Meaning of the subhAShita:

-The four cousins of wealth are - virtue, fire, king and thief.
-If the older one, virtue, is disrespected the other 3 brothers get livid!
+The four cousins of wealth are virtue, fire, king, and thief.
+If the older one, virtue, is disrespected, the other three brothers get livid!

 Commentary:

-The rivalry between cousins is very well established in the Mahābhārata.
-When a cousin shows negligence towards one of the brothers, all other brothers stand up against him until he is crushed to dust.
+The rivalry between cousins is very well established in the epic, Mahābhārata.
+When a cousin shows negligence towards one of the brothers, all the other brothers stand up against him until he is crushed to dust.
 The poet has beautifully extended this to compare money/wealth to the likes of Duryodhana.
 Virtue, fire, king, and thief (although only 4 here), are the Pāṇḍavas.
-If the first brother (virtue) is disrespected by their cousin (wealth), then the rest of the brothers (fire, king and thief) are enraged.
+If the first brother (virtue) is disrespected by their cousin (wealth), then the rest of the brothers (fire, king, and thief) are enraged.
+Together, they will destroy the evil brother and avenge the disrespect of their own brother (virtue).

-If wealth is used to disrespect or humiliate virtue, meaning that wealth is put to use for unjust purposes, it will have to face the wrath of the other 3 brothers; fire, king and thief!
-These brothers will become the cause for the downfall of that wealth which is not put to use for performing good deeds.
+The metaphorical meaning here is, that if wealth were to be used for unjust purposes which disrespect or humiliate virtue, it would have to face the wrath of 3 types of calamities—fire, king, and thief!
+These 3 will be the reason for the downfall of wealth that is not used for performing good deeds.
 Such wealth can get destroyed:

 • by fire or another such natural calamity;